Recurrence Criteria for Reducible Homogeneous Open Quantum Walks on the Line: Introduction

 Open Quantum Walks (OQWs) naturally extend classical Markov chains within the framework of open quantum systems.
 Originally proposed by \cite{attal}, OQWs describe open quantum systems in which repeated measurements of the particle's position, together with the particle's state space, give rise to a Markov chain.

+{ OQWs have proved to be a versatile framework for describing discrete-time quantum dynamics driven by environmental interaction.
+Beyond their structural simplicity, they provide an effective language for dissipative implementations of logical operations and state engineering.
+In particular, it has been shown that single-qubit gates and the CNOT gate can be realized as OQWs on fully connected graphs, and that arbitrary single-qubit states as well as Bell states can be prepared through dissipative mechanisms \cite{attal_graphs}.
+From a probabilistic viewpoint, central limit theorems (CLTs) have been established for microscopically derived Lazy OQWs \cite{CLTKemp}, as well as for the CTOQWs \cite{bri}.

+At the same time, OQWs admit a rich potential-theoretic and asymptotic analysis.
+Fundamental quantities such as passage times, expected number of visits, recurrence and transience have been investigated \cite{bardet2017passage}.
+Concerning the implementation of dissipative quantum computing protocols based on the OQW formalism, the approach \cite{effi} enables faster convergence to the desired steady state and increases the probability of detecting the computational outcome compared to the canonical approach.

+More recently a quantum PageRank algorithm based on discrete-time OQWs with Weyl operators as Kraus operators was introduced, demonstrating faster convergence properties than several existing proposals and extending ranking methods to complex networks \cite{dutta}.
+Recurrence properties of CTOQWs were investigated in \cite{quantum.jump}, where connections with discrete-time OQWs were established and recurrence criteria were derived.
+Complementarily, \cite{loe_art} analyzed CTOQWs in one dimension through a matrix framework, characterizing site recurrence and related statistics via matrix-valued orthogonal polynomials and Lindblad generators modeling quantum birth-death processes.
+Finally, \cite{moori} examined hitting-time statistics under quantum channels, providing practical tools to compute first-visit expectations and variances through monitored quantum evolutions and induced absorbing quantum Markov chains.}

-In this context, we first consider homogeneous Open Quantum Walks (HOQWs) defined on the set of integers, that is, the graph of this type of walk has the set of sites $V=\mathbb{Z}$, where three linear operators $L, B, R$ correspond to transitions between sites in the quantum walk, remaining constant, with each step moving only to the nearest neighbors $(R, L)$ or staying at the same site $(B)$.
+In this work, we first consider homogeneous Open Quantum Walks (HOQWs) defined on the set of integers, that is, the graph of this type of walk has the set of sites $V=\mathbb{Z}$, where three linear operators $L, B, R$ correspond to transitions between sites in the quantum walk, remaining constant, with each step moving only to the nearest neighbors $(R, L)$ or staying at the same site $(B)$.

-Recurrence is an important probabilistic property of any walk, often characterized by the expected number of returns to the initial site, bringing a central concern in the quantum context, and can be directly related to classical recurrence criteria for walks in $\mathbb{Z}$.
+Recurrence is an important probabilistic property of any walk, often characterized by the expected number of returns to the initial site.
+This is a central concern in the quantum context, and can be directly related to classical recurrence criteria for walks on $\mathbb{Z}$.
 For example, consider the classical homogeneous walk on $\mathbb{Z}$ with graph as shown in Figure \ref{ClassicGraph}.

 It is well known that this lazy random walk with $r,l\geq 0,\;b>0,\;l+b+r=1,$ is recurrent if and only if the transition parameters $r$ (rate of jumping to the right) and $l$ (rate of jumping to the left) are equal.
 Also, if $b=0,$ then the walk is non-lazy and it is recurrent if and only if $r = 1/2 = l$ \cite{norris}.